-Application : Applied Explanation on application of the practice : Key factor toward ensuring that the Code of Conduct is effective, is the flow of information to Management of any violations or purported violations.
-The Code of Conduct provides for 'whistle-blower' protection.
-In order for such information to be forthcoming, the employees are (as part of their training on the Code of Conduct) provided guidance on how they should report violations and are given assurance of the protection of 'whistle-blowers'.
-All investigations are carried out expeditiously and confidentially by the relevant Head of Department and all such investigations are conducted with the support of the offices of the General Counsel and Human Resources Department.
+Application : Applied Explanation on application of the practice A key factor toward ensuring the effectiveness of the Code of Conduct is the flow of information to Management of any violations or purported violations.
+The Code of Conduct also provides for whistleblower protection.
+In line with global sustainability requirements, the Code of Conduct will be updated in 2025 to incorporate not only a Human Resource policy against human trafficking, indentured and child labour, but also the reporting of such instances within the whistle-blower policy framework.
+In order for such information to be forthcoming, employees (as part of their training on the Code of Conduct) are provided guidance on how they should report violations and are given assurance of the protection of whistle-blowers.
+All investigations are carried out expeditiously and confidentially by the relevant Head of Department, and all such investigations are conducted with the support of the offices of the General Counsel and the Human Resources Department.
 The process for any investigations on purported misconduct will be carried out in accordance with the Company's written guidelines on managing misconduct.
-Where there is any conflict of interest that can impact an independent investigation, the services of the Internal Audit Department can be sought.
-The policies on protection of 'whistle-blowers' and conveying the assurance of 'whistle-blowers' protection was reinforced during the 'refresher' training programme for employees.
-It is to be highlighted that a revised set of Code of Conduct that includes revised Policies on sexual harassment, anti-corruption, anti-money laundering and whistle-blower protection policy was approved and implemented effective 2022.
-The revised Code of Conduct is available on the Company's website at www.petron.com.my.
+Where there is any conflict of interest that may impact an independent investigation, the services of the Internal Audit Department can be sought.
+The policies on the protection of whistle-blowers and conveying the assurance of whistle-blower protection were reinforced during the refresher training programme for employees.
+It is to be highlighted that a revised Code of Conduct that includes revised policies on sexual harassment, anticorruption, anti-money laundering and whistleblower protection was approved and implemented effective 2022.
+The Code of Conduct is available on the Company's website at www.petron.com.my .
 In relation to the enforcement of the Code of Conduct, Petron Malaysia has a comprehensive set of written guidelines on managing and implementing disciplinary action for violations of the Code of Conduct.

-Explanation for departure : Large companies are red quir red to complete the columns below.
-Non-large companies are encouraged to complete the column s be elow.
-Measure : Timeframe :
+Explanation for departure •••

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

+Measure •

+Timeframe •